msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 ```

 `-d` is for detached, if you want to see all output then start without `-d`

+This will either launch or relaunch the server at the port specified in the WEB_URL

 ## Stop instances and reset volumes